 Can MAP funds be added to or supplemented with funds from other sources?

 Yes, exchange programs supported by MAP funds can additionally be funded by other sources.
-MAP does not need to be the sole funder.
-Cost sharing is welcome.
+While MAP does not need to be the sole funder, we do ask the program title to include “Mineta Ambassadors Program” or “MAP.”

 Are applying institutions allowed to include costs for overhead in their budget proposal?

-Yes, applying institutions may include a management fee of their determination to cover anticipated overhead expenses.
+Yes, applying institutions may include a management fee of their determination to cover anticipated overhead expenses, but please be mindful of the overall budget efficiency.

 Is it possible at a later date to adjust the amount of MAP funds awarded?